Extrapleural Pneumonectomy (EPP)

 Some tests your doctor may run before EPP include:

 Each surgeon or cancer center may have its own set of criteria for patient selection.
-For example, one cancer center may have age restrictions, another center may care more about your overall health.
-If you’ve been deemed inoperable due to age, you may want a second opinion.
+For example, one cancer center may have age restrictions, while another center may care more about your overall health.
+If you’ve been deemed inoperable due to your age, you may want a second opinion.

-The EPP Surgery
+EPP Surgery

 In some cases, doctors may administer chemotherapy to shrink tumors before surgery.
 Immediately before surgery, a patient will receive an intravenous catheter that will deliver general anesthesia, fluids, and medications.
 Once you’re asleep, a doctor will use a bronchoscope to look into your lungs and confirm surgery is possible.

-An EPP can be performed in as little as three hours, although some surgeons take longer and the time increases if the mesothelioma is difficult to resect (remove).
+An EPP can be performed in as little as three hours, although some surgeons take longer, and the time increases if the mesothelioma is difficult to resect (remove).

 The EPP surgery itself has several steps:

-After surgery, patients need to take care of themselves, physically and mentally.
+After surgery, patients need to take care of themselves physically and mentally.
 Poor appetite, short-term depression, constipation, and pain are all common symptoms after EPP surgery.

 EPP and Multimodal Treatment

 Traditionally, chemotherapy and radiation therapy are the two standard treatments used with EPP.
-This trimodality therapy has proven to extend patient survival for months or even years.
+This trimodality therapy has been proven to extend patient survival for months or even years.

-The late Dr. Sugarbaker’s research has also led to new ways of incorporating chemotherapy in the EPP, including intraoperative chemotherapy.
+The late Dr. Sugarbaker’s research has also led to new ways of incorporating chemotherapy in EPP, including intraoperative chemotherapy.

 Extrapleural Pneumonectomy Recovery Times

-Patients are typically in the hospital for the first 7-10 days of their recovery.
-After this hospital stay, patients may be cleared to continue their recovery from the comfort of home.
+Patients who undergo EPP take several weeks to several months to recover.
+They are typically hospitalized for the first 7-10 days of recovery.
+After this hospital stay, patients may be cleared to recover at home.

 In some cases, EPP surgery leads to immediate or long-term complications and risks, which can lengthen recovery time.
 It’s important that EPP patients are prepared to take the additional time to recover, if necessary, to prevent any potential EPP risks.